Dhanashri-Karve/sql-ecommerce-datawarehouse-project/README.md

 ## Brazilian Olist Ecommerce Data Warehouse (Project Overview)

-This project implements a **SQL-based Data Warehouse** built using the Brazilian **Olist Ecommerce dataset** using Microsoft SQL Server.
+This project implements a **SQL-based Data Warehouse** built using the Brazilian **Ecommerce dataset by Olist** using Microsoft SQL Server.
 The objective is to transform raw ecommerce data into a **structured analytical model** that supports reporting, analytics, and business intelligence.

 The warehouse follows a **Medallion Architecture (Bronze → Silver → Gold)** where raw operational data is progressively cleaned, standardized, and transformed into a **star schema optimized for analytical workloads**.

-This project demonstrates core **data engineering concepts** including data ingestion, data quality validation, dimensional modeling, and warehouse design.
+This project demonstrates data ingestion, data quality validation, dimensional modeling, and warehouse design.

 # Project Requirements